Stirling-Tools/Stirling-Tools.github.io/docs/AI/Model-Providers.md

 ## Recommended configuration

 - Keep the shipped defaults: LLM `anthropic` on `claude-haiku-4-5`, embeddings `voyageai` on `voyage-4`.
 Change them at **Admin Settings → AI**, or under `aiEngine.models` and `aiEngine.rag`.
-- Add both API keys on the engine container; neither has a `settings.yml` form.
+- Configure the LLM and VoyageAI embedding keys in Admin Settings, under `aiEngine.models.apiKey` and `aiEngine.rag.embeddingApiKey`, or use the engine environment variables below.
+OpenAI embeddings currently use `OPENAI_API_KEY` on the engine.
 Changing the embedding provider or model means re-ingesting every [stored document](./Documents-and-RAG.md), and there is no re-index command.

 <Tabs groupId="config-methods">
   <TabItem value="env" label="Environment Variable">